 Whether your kid’s brain doesn’t work the same way yours does, or whether your kid’s brain works exactly the same way yours does, parenting is work!
 Some days you feel like Sisyphus, struggling with the weight of the rock – knowing you’re going to have to get up and do it all over again in the morning.

 It doesn’t have to be this way.
 We rolled our share of boulders up steep mountains, but when you learn how to support your kid, when you seek support for yourself, the load gets lighter.
 Some days, you don’t need to struggle.
 Some days, you don’t need to work quite so hard.
 And some days you do – but you’re better able to handle them.
 To make things easier for yourself:

-- Keep it simple.
-If, for instance, your child is upset, teach him that it is ok to go to his room and get his favorite book.
+If, for instance, your child is upset, teach him that it is okay to go to his room and get his favorite book.
 Let him know that this is a simple structure that will help him calm down and reset.
 You don’t need complex systems.
 The easier, the better.

 Parents play a tremendous role in their kids’ lives.
 You are the difference between a lifetime of struggle and a happy future.
 Without your love and support, ADHD kids tend to falter and fall.
 With your support, there’s no limit to what they can accomplish.
 No one is as critical in their lives, and because you’re so important, you deserve some help and support yourself.
 The whole family will thrive as a result.